w3f/Grants-Program/setheum.md

     We have designed, drafted and published the white papers with technical insight and spec.
     We haven't applied for any other Grants so far, but we applied for the Substrate Builders Program.
- We are providing the Entire Project under the **Apache 2.0 license.
+ We are providing the Entire Project under the **Apache 2.0 license**.